Tewodros II: Early life

-Kassa's mother, Woizero Atitegeb Wondbewossen, was of the upper nobility, and was originally from Amhara Sayint in Wollo.
-Her mother Woizero Tishal was a member of a noble family of Begemder, while her paternal grandfather, Ras Wodajo, was a powerful and highly influential figure.
+According to the Ethiopian chronicles, Kassa's mother, Woizero Atitegeb Wondbewossen, was from Gondar and belonged to a noble family.
+However, According to Hormuzd Rassam, she was originally from Amhara Sayint.
+Her mother, Woizero Tishal, was a member of a noble family of Begemder, while her paternal grandfather, Ras Wodajo, was a powerful and highly influential figure.
 It is thought that Tewodros II's paternal side of the family carried with it a slim margin of Solomonic pedigree, however insignificant it proved when compared to the more prominently illustrious ancestries of some of his highborn rivals.
 Tewodros, in his reign, indeed claimed that his father was descended from Emperor Fasilides by way of a daughter.

 When Kassa was very young, his parents divorced and Woizero Atitegeb moved back to Gondar taking her son with her.
 Not long after their departure, however, news reached them that Kassa's father had died.
 Popular legend states that Kassa's paternal relatives split up the entire paternal inheritance, leaving young Kassa and his mother with nothing and in very dire circumstances financially.
-In hard times, his enemies came up with a rumour that his wife was reduced to selling Kosso.
+In hard times, his enemies came up with a rumour that she was reduced to selling Kosso – a claim for which Kassa would go on to imprison Henry Aaron Stern for publishing during his reign.
 There is actually no evidence that Woizero Atitegeb was ever a Kosso seller, and several writers such as Paulos Ngo Ngo have stated outright that it was a false rumor spread by her detractors.
-Evidence indicates that Woizero Atitegeb was fairly well to do, and indeed had inherited considerable land holdings from her own illustrious relatives to lead a comfortable life.
+Evidence indicates that Woizero Atitegeb was fairly well-to-do, and indeed had inherited considerable land holdings from her own illustrious relatives from which to lead a comfortable life.
 Kassa's youth was probably not lived lavishly, but he was far from a pauper.

 Kassa was sent to school at the convent of Tekla Haymanot, between Gondar and Lake Tana.
-He took refuge until it was sacked by a defeated, Dejazmatch Wube, who by burning and dismembering the children, took vengeance on their victorious parents.
-Kassa escaped and fled to the protection of his kinsman, Dejazmach Kenfu, probably his uncle but believed to be his half-brother.
+He took refuge when it was sacked by a defeated Dejazmatch Wube, who by burning and dismembering the children, took vengeance on their victorious parents.
+Kassa escaped and fled to the protection of his kinsman, Dejazmach Kenfu Hailu, probably his uncle, but believed to be his half-brother.
 He continued his formal education and became familiar with the Bible and Ethiopian literature.
 He also received instruction on the techniques of Ethiopian warfare from Kenfu.
-When Kenfu died, and his two sons were defeated by another Dajazmach (earl), Dajazmach Goshu of Damot and Gojjam, Kassa was forced to make another start in life, and offered his services to Goshu.
+When Kenfu died, and his two sons were defeated by another dajazmach (earl), Dajazmach Goshu of Damot and Gojjam, Kassa was forced to make another start in life, and offered his services to Goshu.